 NZ log export prices reached $153 per cubic metre in March 2017, one of the highest points since March 2014.
 Almost half of forestry’s export revenue comes from log exports, of which China, India, Japan and South Korea are our main trading partners.
 Log exports are forecast to continue to rise, reaching 3.1 billion by 2021.

-Click on the link below to read the forestry Situation and Outlook Report from the Ministry for Primary Industries
+Click on the link below to read the report from the Ministry for Primary Industries

 MPI Forestry Situation and Outlook

 Government’s Priorities for the New Zealand Forestry Sector [Slide 1 – title slide]